SaurabhDataDock/Python-Tkinter-project/README.md

 # Python-Tkinter-project
-The data analysis of sample data,  have used matplotlib for charts and final Dashboard has been made usnig Tkinter.
+The data analysis of sample salaes data, i have used matplotlib for making charts and final Dashboard (collection of charts) has been made usnig Tkinter.